 The surfaces or the scapula are the anterior and posterior surface.
 The anterior or costal surface is slightly concave, fairly smooth with some oblique ridges.
 Being concave, this area is known as the subscapular fossa.
 The posterior surface is separated in two by an oblique bony process call the spine of the scapula.
 The scapular spine ends superolaterally in a bony process called the acromion.
 Also, the spine of the scapula divides the posterior surface of the scapula into a supraspinous fossa and an infraspinous fossa.

-Anterior view of the left scapula.
-Image in Public Domain, by Henry Vandyke Carter - Gray's Anatomy
+The image is an anterior view of the left scapula.
+Image in Public Domain, by Henry Vandyke Carter, MD - Gray's Anatomy